yfralam/yfralam.github.io/content/posts/anomalies/pheno.md

 ## Gauge Anomalies

 The gauge anomalies actually take the same form as the Chiral anomalies.
 We would just take \\(T\\) to be a generator of the gauge group.
 There is one *massive* difference though: gauge symmetries aren't really "symmetries", they are redundancies of our description.
-It does not make sense for them to be anomolous.
-Theu usually lead to a breakdown in unitary.
+It does not make sense for them to be anomalous.
+They usually lead to a breakdown in unitary.

 If you find a gauge symmetry is anomalous, something has gone horribly, *horribly*, wrong.
 You are completely dead in the water (or SOL) and need to go back to the drawing board.

 ### The beauty of the standard model

-Let's say I have been handed the entire standard model in all it's chiral glory.
+Let's say I have been handed the entire standard model in all its chiral glory.
 I've been told that it has $$ SU(3)_C \times SU(2)_W \times U(1)_Y $$and that the matter content has all kinds of charges.
 Some of the quarks and leptons are charged under electroweak, some aren't.
-The hypercharge's look weird and there's a Higgs floating around somewhere...
+The hypercharge's look weird, and there's a Higgs floating around somewhere...

 Naively it seems hopeless that this specific set matter transforms correctly enough in order to cancel all the gauge anomalies but if god is in his heaven the anomalies **must** cancel.